robotics-tue/minimal-mistakes/_pages/robotics_lab.md

 layout: tutorials_layout
 ---
 # Getting started in the robotics lab
-- Announce your presence to both your peers as to the staff.
+- Introduce yourself to both your peers as to the staff.
-- Request access to this repository to one of the staff members.
+- Request one of the staff members:
+    - access to this repository
+    - subscription to the robotics-lab Googlegroups mailing list
-- Pick a free desk and indicate your choice as described in [People & Desks](#people--desks)
+- Pick a free desk and indicate your choice, as described in [People & Desks](#people--desks).
-- Get yourself subscribed on the robotics-lab Googlegroups mailinglist (ask Wouter Houtman about this)
-- Make yourself familiar with the keys to the lab and testlab, the coffee machine, etc. If you have any questions, ask people and put the additional info on this Wiki!
+- Make yourself familiar with the keys to the lab and testlab, the coffee machine, etc.
-- Ask Thea for acces to the lab.
+- If you have any questions, ask people and, if necessary, update this website with the new/updated information.
+Go to the [site_maintenance](site maintenance) section for more information on how to update the contents of this site.

 # People & Desks